 WHAT IS IT?

-Experiencing a critical illness demands a significant physical, emotional, and financial toll.
-Critical illness insurance is designed to protect against these damages by providing a tax-free payout after diagnoses of 1 of as many as 25 illnesses.
+A critical illness can take a significant physical, emotional, and financial toll.
+This insurance is designed to mitigate that impact by providing a tax-free, lump-sum payout following the diagnosis of one of up to 25 covered conditions.
 This benefit can:

 - replace lost income